Cryptography Homework Help

 Modern cryptography aims to achieve the following objectives:

-The encrypted information should not be understood by everyone or anyone for whom it was unintended.
-Instead, it should only be decrypted by the recipient who are supposed to receive it.
+The encrypted information should not be understood by everyone or anyone it was unintended.
+Instead, it should only be decrypted by the recipient that was meant to receive it.

 The information in storage or transit should not be altered in any way.
 Suppose some changes are made, the receiver should be able to detect them.

 The sender or creator of the message at a later stage cannot deny its transmission or his/her intentions in creating the message.
 For example, in the US, cryptography messages can be used as evidence in a court case.